 Approval of a coastal development permit for any project within the appeal jurisdiction area may be appealed to the Coastal Commission.
-This area includes, but is not limited to: areas west of Highway 1 or first public road that is not Highway 1, areas within 100 feet of a wetland, estuary or stream, public trust lands, tidelands and submerged lands, areas inland 300ft from bluff or sandy beach and development located in a sensitive coastal resource area, including areas identified as environmentally sensitive habitat in the Open Space and Resource Conservation Element Figures C-OSRC-2a through C-OSRC-2k.
+This area includes, but is not limited to: areas west of Highway 1, areas within 100 feet of a wetland, estuary or stream, and development located in a sensitive coastal resource area, including areas identified as environmentally sensitive habitat in the Open Space and Resource Conservation Element.